 During the 2014-15 campaign, Moser played an instrumental role in his first season on the bench for Canisius.
 He helped the team match its best finish in school history when the Griffs placed second in the final Atlantic Hockey standings.

-Since returning to Buffalo, Moser has also served as a coach at the 2014 and 2015 USA Hockey National Select Festivals in addition to working at the HARBORCENTER Academy of Hockey as a part-time youth coach.
+Since returning to Buffalo, Moser has also served as a coach at the USA Hockey National Select Festivals from 2014 to 2016 in addition to working at the HARBORCENTER Academy of Hockey as a part-time youth coach.